 The bill’s titles are written by its sponsor.

 Length: 6 pages

-This bill was introduced on July 12, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 12, 2017, in a previous session of Congress, but it did not receive a vote.

 Mar 3, 2015

 This activity took place on a related bill, S. 626 (114th).

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.